HTML Tables

 </tr>

 Another drawback of this approach will be maintainability.
-If you need to make changes in future, then you may have to do it at many places.
-If CSS is used externally, you can apply changes at one place that will be applied across, wherever you used that CSS.
+If you need to make changes in the future, then you may have to do it in many places.

 Using CSS3 properties for table presentation